SEO is not hard. But it takes a ton of time. That’s why most people struggle to get more traffic from search engines.

 Have a look at the following illustration to know more about the importance of using long tail keywords to skyrocket your website traffic quickly.

 So are you convinced that long tail keywords are great for increasing your search engine traffic and sales?
 But do you know how to find really good long tail keywords?
 Here are few quick tips just for you.

 - The first thing is, get access to the right tools.
 They can help you save more time and you can quickly find really great long tail keywords.
 I highly recommend you to checkout SEMrush to find profitable keywords for any niche.
 If you’re just starting out, you can use free tools such as Google Keyword Planner, KWFinder etc. They also work well but you can get better results with premium tools like SEMrush or Moz (as they provide more accurate information and used by most SEO experts).

 - Always focus on finding long tail keywords with less than 1000 monthly search volume so you can easily rank for those keywords even if you've got a new blog.
 Just make sure to get 1 or 2 quality links for every post you write to get even better results.

-- Once you’re done with long tail keyword research, create long form of content with around 2000+ words and use your keywords sparingly within your content.
+- Once you’re done with long tail keyword research, create long-form content with around 2000+ words and use your keywords sparingly within your content.
 Google rewards long form of articles over time.
 So make sure to use this long SEO strategy wisely to boost your overall website traffic from search engines.

 - Make sure to update your blog posts frequently.
 Most bloggers forget about the importance of their existing content.
 When done right, it can bring you a lot of traffic without spending much time.
 You can improve your existing posts by building more links, updating it with latest information, deep interlinking, publishing it again on the homepage etc.